cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 Python.
 In January 2019, it is encouraged that Python developers switch from python version 2.7 to python version 3.9.

-However there may be the requirement when you still need to develop code not only in python 3.8 but also in python 2.7.
+However, there may be a requirement when you still need to develop code not only in python 3.8 but also in python 2.7.
 To facilitate this multi-python version development, the best tool we know about capable of doing so is *pyenv*.
 We will explain you in this section how to install